Generalised intermediate dimensions: Introduction

 \section{Introduction}

-When studying the geometry of fractal subsets of a metric space such as $\mathbb{R}^n$, it is common to consider different notions of dimension, which attempt to quantify the extent to which the subset fills up space at small scales.
-Two of the most common notions of dimension are the Hausdorff and box dimensions.
-In \cite{Falconer2020}, Falconer, Fraser and Kempton noted that these ``may be regarded as two extreme cases of the same definition, one with no restriction on the size of covering sets, and the other requiring them all to have equal diameters,'' as is clear from \eqref{hausdorffdef} and \eqref{boxdef}.
-They defined a family of dimensions, the \emph{intermediate dimensions}, by restricting the sizes of the covering sets in a particular way, explained below.
-As the name suggests, these lie between the Hausdorff and box dimensions, and have been studied in \cite{Falconer2020,Fraser2019:FractalsVI,Burrell2019,Burrell2020, Kolossvary2020,Tan2020,Burrell2020-1,Falconer2020-1}, with a specific variant used in \cite{Kukavica2012} to study the singular sets of certain partial differential equations.
+When studying the geometry of fractal subsets of a metric space, it is common to consider different notions of dimension, which attempt to quantify the extent to which the set fills up space at small scales.
+Two of the most familiar are the Hausdorff and box dimensions.
+For many natural sets these differ, indicating (intuitively) that the set in question has some inhomogeneity.
+The key difference between these two dimensions it that in the definition of box dimension the covering sets are required to be of equal size, but for Hausdorff dimension there is no such restriction.
+In~\cite{Falconer2020}, Falconer, Fraser and Kempton introduced a family of dimensions, called the \emph{intermediate dimensions}, which depend on a parameter $\theta \in [0,1]$, by insisting that the sizes of the covering sets lie in intervals of the form $[\delta^{1/\theta},\delta]$.
+The Hausdorff and box dimensions are the two extreme cases $\theta = 0$ and $1$, respectively.
+The intermediate dimensions have been studied in~\cite{Banaji2021moran,Falconer2021, Tan2020,Burrell2022spirals,Falconer2021-2,Daw2021} and other works.
+For classes of fractal sets such as Bedford--McMullen carpets~\cite{Banaji2021bedford} and infinitely generated self-conformal sets~\cite{Banaji2021}, they have been computed explicitly.